tweag/asterius/docs/building.md

 `asterius` requires a custom `ghc` which:

 * Uses `ghc-head` instead of a release version.
 It forces us to keep an eye on upstream changes.
-The `master` branch of `ghc` may introduce breaking commits, so for safety you should choose the specific `ghc` commit as indicated in the `NIXPKGS_REV` revision of the CircleCI config file, details below.
+The `master` branch of `ghc` may introduce breaking commits, so for safety you should choose the specific `ghc` version as indicated in the `stack.yaml` file.
 * Disables [`TABLES_NEXT_TO_CODE`](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Storage/HeapObjects#TABLES_NEXT_TO_CODE).
-It's impossible to attach executable code to an info table on the WebAssembly platform.
+It's hard to attach executable code to an info table on the WebAssembly platform.
 * Uses `integer-simple` instead of `integer-gmp`.
 Porting `integer-gmp` to WebAssembly requires extra work and is not currently scheduled.

 The building guide of `ghc` can be found [here](https://ghc.haskell.org/trac/ghc/wiki/Building).
 Add the following lines to `mk/build.mk`: